areesha797/customer-churn-app/README.md

-# Customer Churn Prediction Web App
+# Customer Churn Prediction Python Project Wth

 An end-to-end Machine Learning project that predicts whether a customer will churn (leave a service) based on their usage behavior.
 The project is deployed using Streamlit as an interactive web application.